Gul-Ali/microsoft-style-guide/styleguide/brand-voice-above-all-simple-human.md

   - **Talk like a person.** Choose optimistic, conversational language.
 Use short everyday words, contractions, and sentence-style capitalization.
-Shun jargon and acronyms.
-And never miss an opportunity to find a better word.
+Avoid jargon and acronyms.
+Never miss an opportunity to find a better word.

   - **Simpler is better.** Everyone likes clarity and getting to the point.
 Break it up.
 Step it out.
     Layer.
 Short sentences and fragments are easier to scan and read.
-    Prune every excess word.
+    Remove every excess word.

 **Get started**